-- If you miss two classes, I will issue a warning. - If you miss a third class: You will receive an automatic one letter grade deduction in the course. - We will conference to discuss your standing and develop a plan of improvement.
-If you meet its criteria, you may have the chance to earn back the letter grade deduction. - If you miss a fourth class, the previous letter grade deduction stands, regardless of improvement plan results. - Subsequent missed classes will result in an additional letter grade deduction for each absence.
+Because this course is an interactive class, students who miss class due to University-excused activities will be provided with an alternative assignment that connects to the activities in the missed class session.
+For unexcused absences, if you miss two (2) classes, I will issue a warning.
+If you miss a third (3rd) class: You will receive an automatic one letter grade deduction in the course.
+We will conference to discuss your standing and develop a plan of improvement.
+If you meet its criteria, you may have the chance to earn back the letter grade deduction.
+If you miss a fourth class, the previous letter grade deduction stands, regardless of improvement plan results.
+Subsequent missed classes will result in an additional letter grade deduction for each absence.
+Regardless, students will earn 5 points for each class attended and 5 points participation for each in-class quiz taken.
+The points for these can ONLY be made up if an excused absence is provided.
+Attendance will be taken daily using Tophat.